 Statement of Informed Consent

-Journal requirements for independent data analysis and for public data availability are in flux at the time of this revision, reflecting evolving views of the importance of data availability for pre- and post-publication peer review.
+Journal requirements for independent data analysis and public data availability are in flux at the time of this revision, reflecting evolving views of the importance of data availability for pre- and post-publication peer review.
 Editors of "Biotechnologia Acta" currently request a statistical analysis of trial data by an independent biostatistician before accepting studies for publication and ask authors to say whether the study data are available to third parties to view and/or use/reanalyze.